Philadelphia Public Art @philart.net

 * Building renamed in honor of Raymond G. Perelman and Ruth Perelman

-* big people standing sitting, furniture, weapons, kite, ships, tools and machines, dogs, horses, alligators, elephants, owls, squirrels, buildings, trains, plants, symbols and words
+* big and small people standing sitting, furniture, weapons, kite, ships, tools and machines, dogs, horses, alligators, elephants, owls, squirrels, buildings, trains, plants, symbols and words

 * Originally an insurance building.
 Donated to the Art Museum by the Perelmans.
 The pictures here are only a representative sampling of the art.